GraphicsProgramming/learnd3d11/docs/1-introduction/1-1-getting-started/1-1-3-hello-triangle.md

 First off, we define 2 types, `VSInput` and `VSOutput` which represent the vertex shader's input and output.

+There are two inputs, both of them are a float3. float3 is a type that holds 3 floating point numbers.

-The input is 2, `float3` (vector of 3 float components), the first is the "position" field.
+The first input is the position field (x y z as the 3 floats) the second one is the color field (r g b as the 3 floats).

-The second is the "color" field, which we also pass as the output of this stage onto the pixel shader.
+We will send both of these over to the output of this stage, onto the pixel shader.

 Notice how all our fields have a colon and some identifier attached to them, these are "semantics".
 Semantics that are preceded by `SV` are called